mromankhan/Chatbot/README.md

 # 🤖 Agentic AI Chatbot with Chainlit & OpenAI SDK

-This project is an LLM-powered Simple agentic AI Agent built using **Chainlit**, **OpenAI SDK**, and **Python**.
+This project is an LLM-powered Simple agentic AI Chatbot built using **Chainlit**, **OpenAI SDK**, and **Python**.
 The chatbot can handle natural language queries and autonomously invoke tools (like weather info retrieval) via function calling.

 ## 🚀 Features